Synt4xErr0r4/json5/README.md

   removes all values from an object/array
 - added `remove(String key)` and `remove(int index)` methods
   remove a certain key/index from an object/array

+### v1.2.1

+- fixed a bug where stringifying non-printable unicode characters would throw a ClassCastException
+- fixed a bug where checking for invalid unicode surrogate pairs would not work as intended

 ## Documentation